Best Memory Cards for Canon EOS 5D Mark IV

 Frequently Asked Questions

-Can the 5D Mark IV use UHS-II SD cards?
+Does the 5D Mark IV support UHS-II SD cards?

 Why does my 4K video recording stop automatically?